 Policy Learning Lab

-Since the start of the project, we have been analysing the economic strategy and policy documents produced in and for the Sheffield City Region over the last five years, and on January 9th we organised the Policy Learning Lab at The University of Sheffield Advanced Manufacturing Research Centre, to engage key stakeholders in a process of collaborative analysis and reflection on policy making in the region.
+On January 9th we organised the Policy Learning Lab at The University of Sheffield Advanced Manufacturing Research Centre, to engage key stakeholders in a process of collaborative analysis and reflection on policymaking in the region.

 Participants included the Sheffield City Region Local Enterprise Partnership and Growth Hub, local Chambers of Commerce, the Confederation of British Industry - Yorkshire and the Humber, the Sheffield and Yorkshire and the Humber TUC, the University of Sheffield and Sheffield Hallam University regional engagement teams, the National College for High-Speed Rail, several businesses, and a number of academics from the two Sheffield universities.